durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 \text{Min}(\text{Var}(\hat{\theta})) \propto (\epsilon/2)^2 \propto \frac{1}{N \mathcal{I}(\theta)}
 $$

-The 'result' part of the Cramer-Rao bound seems to be the constant they place on the relationship.
+The 'result' part of the Cramer-Rao bound just seems to be the constant they place on this relationship.

-The more you learn about information theory, the more inevitable and interrelated it feels.
-Which is a lot of fun.
+The more you learn about information theory, the more inevitable and interrelated it feels, which is a lot of fun.

 ## A note about the banner to this article